tomahawkins/volleyball/practice.md

         - Like hitting be on time or late, not early.
         - Push, seal the net.
         - Proper hand and wrist position to protect fingers.
-        - Blocking is a counter attack, blocking is NOT a defensive strategy.
+        - Blocking is a counter attack, it's NOT a defensive strategy.
         - Fans cheer loudest for on an aggressive, successful block.

 - Single blocker against two hitters (middle, outside).